cbueth/infomeasure/docs/index.md

 :link-type: ref

 A collection of short demos showcasing the capabilities of this package.\
-An analytical comparison, model and data application.
+E.g., analytical comparison and paper reproduction.
 +++
 {ref}`Learn more »<Demos>`
 :::